Let WT Residential Appraisal, LLC help you discover if you can cancel your PMI

-A 20% down payment is usually the standard when getting a mortgage.
-Since the risk for the lender is generally only the remainder between the home value and the sum outstanding on the loan, the 20% adds a nice buffer against the charges of foreclosure, selling the home again, and regular value changeson the chance that a purchaser is unable to pay.
+A 20% down payment is usually the standard when buying a house.
+Since the risk for the lender is oftentimes only the difference between the home value and the sum outstanding on the loan, the 20% adds a nice buffer against the expenses of foreclosure, selling the home again, and typical value variationsin the event a borrower doesn't pay.

-Lenders were taking down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-How does a lender handle the added risk of the low down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI takes care of the lender in the event a borrower defaults on the loan and the market price of the property is less than the loan balance.
+During the recent mortgage upturn of the last decade, it became common to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
+How does a lender handle the added risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+This added plan covers the lender if a borrower defaults on the loan and the market price of the house is lower than the loan balance.

-Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and generally isn't even tax deductible, PMI can be pricey to a borrower.
-Different from a piggyback loan where the lender consumes all the deficits, PMI is money-making for the lender because they obtain the money, and they receive payment if the borrower defaults.
+Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and often isn't even tax deductible, PMI can be pricey to a borrower.
+Different from a piggyback loan where the lender absorbs all the damages, PMI is beneficial for the lender because they acquire the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Smart homeowners can get off the hook a little earlier.
-The law states that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
+Keen homeowners can get off the hook sooner than expected.
+The law designates that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-It can take many years to get to the point where the principal is just 20% of the initial loan amount, so it's crucial to know how your home has grown in value.
-After all, all of the appreciation you've gained over time counts towards abolishing PMI.
-So what's the reason for paying it after your loan balance has fallen below the 80% threshold?
-Despite the fact that nationwide trends indicate plunging home values, realize that real estate is local.
-Your neighborhood might not be adopting the national trends and/or your home might have secured equity before things calmed down.
+It can take countless years to get to the point where the principal is only 20% of the original loan amount, so it's essential to know how your home has appreciated in value.
+After all, every bit of appreciation you've obtained over time counts towards dismissing PMI.
+So why pay it after your loan balance has fallen below the 80% threshold?
+Your neighborhood might not be following the national trends and/or your home might have secured equity before things calmed down, so even when nationwide trends signify plunging home values, you should realize that real estate is local.

-The hardest thing for almost all homeowners to understand is just when their home's equity rises above the 20% point.
+The toughest thing for many homeowners to understand is just when their home's equity goes over the 20% point.
 A certified, licensed real estate appraiser can surely help.
-It's an appraiser's job to keep up with the market dynamics of their area.
-At WT Residential Appraisal, LLC, we know when property values have risen or declined.
-We're masters at pinpointing value trends in Mansfield, Lane County and surrounding areas.
-Faced with information from an appraiser, the mortgage company will usually remove the PMI with little trouble.
-At which time, the home owner can enjoy the savings from that point on.
+As appraisers, it's our job to recognize the market dynamics of our area.
+At WT Residential Appraisal, LLC, we're experts at analyzing value trends in Mansfield, Lane County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will often cancel the PMI with little anxiety.
+At that time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: